3timeslazy/anti-dig/README.md

 # :carpentry_saw: anti-dig

-A 100% compatible drop-in replacement of `go.uber.org/dig`

-**anti-dig** does the same thing as dig, but instead of calling providers and passing them on to other providers in runtime, it generates a file with the code calling your providers in the correct order
+**anti-dig** is a drop-in replacement for `go.uber.org/dig`, providing 100% compatibility.
+While it performs the same function as dig, it introduces a new approach.
+Instead of executing providers and passing them to other providers at runtime, it generates a file with the code calling your providers in the correct order.

 # Usage

+To use **anti-dig**, follow these steps:

-Replace `go.uber.org/dig` with `github.com/3timeslazy/anti-dig`
+1. Replace `go.uber.org/dig` with `github.com/3timeslazy/anti-dig`
 ```go
 package main